zacharyydoll/Image-oriented-File-System-ImgFS-/done/README.md

 Both of which help `http_parse_message`parse an HTTP message (see code documentation for more information).

-In `http_net.c`:
+In Multiple files:
 - `safe_free`

-Helper function to better handle cleanup and return the appropriate error codes in `handle_connection` (see code documentation for required arguments and information).
+Helper function to better handle cleanup of pointers (see code documentation for required arguments and information).

+In `tcp-test-client.c`:
+-`send_file`

+Helper function for cleaner code that sends a file to a server

+In `tcp-test-server.c`:
+- `receive_file`

+Helper function for cleaner code that receives a file over a TCP connection

 ### General information

-- All steps of the project were fully completed.
+- All steps of the project were fully completed and tested on a localhost webserver.
 - Other than the aforementioned helper-functions, the code conception rigorously followed the provided handout.
 - Was very fun overall :)